kdboller/kdboller.github.io/_posts/2017-07-09-scaling-business-operational-insights-with-python.markdown

 # Grab only the Cohort Period and Ret Pct columns
 weighted_avg = weighted.filter(items=['CohortPeriod', 'Ret_Pct'])

-# Tranpose the values to run across the row rather that column
+# Transpose the values to run across the row rather that column
 weighted_avg_transpose = weighted_avg.transpose()

 # Return the weighted average data frame